QVEU/InDel_Toolkit/README.md

 ```

-To identify reads with 9 bp deletions from an example SAM:
+To identify reads with insertions from an example SAM:

 ```bash
 > cd InDel_Toolkit/